markmusic27/learning/typescript/notes/type_system.md

 In TS, a number is a number is a number.
 There is no such thing as `int` or `float`. **_A number can have decimals, no decimals, can be negative, etc._**

+__There are two groups of types in TS:__
+* Primative Types
+* Object Types

+__Primative Types__ include all of the basic types like numbers, booleans, strings, etc.

+__Object Types__ include all types that you creat like objects, functions, classes, and arrrays.
+The also include any other types that are built into the language itself.

+__Why do we even care?__ Types allow theTS compiler to catch errors and it also allows other developers to see understand what type a value has.

+---